Embodied Knowledge in Theatre and Dance: Teacher-Researcher group (EKTD)

 Alumi

-Artistic Director, Modern Theatre Dance
+Former Artistic Director, Modern Theatre Dance

-Angela Linssen is the artistic director of the Modern Theater Dance department of the AHK, where she developed the program towards a contemporary dance education.
+Angela Linssen is the former artistic director of the Modern Theater Dance department of the AHK, where she developed the program towards a contemporary dance education.
 She graduated from the Rotterdam Dance Academy, worked as a professional dancer and choreographer, and teaches contemporary dance in the Netherlands and internationally.
 In 2016, she finished the Master Education in Arts (AHK) with the project: HBO dance teachers as artists.
 Followed by design research in collaboration with John Taylor: Teaching dance in the 21st century.
 At the moment (Dec 2021) we work on a Post HBO for dance teachers, dance coaches, rehearsal directors in the whole build-up of professional dance, from pre-education, MBO, HBO, and the professional dance field.
 Since November 2021 chair of the Exam board.

 Research